ivirshup/anndata-paper/paper.md

 Generating insight from high-dimensional data typically works through training models that annotate observations and variables via low-dimensional representations.
-In exploratory data analysis, this involves iteratively training models on pre- and post-learned annotations of a data matrix requiring to book-keep both its annotations and learned representations. anndata offers a canonical data structure for this, which is neither addressed by pandas [@McKinney2010], nor xarray [@Hoyer2017], nor commonly-used modeling packages like sckit-learn [@Pedregosa2011].
+In exploratory data analysis, this involves iteratively training models on pre- and post-learned annotations of a data matrix requiring to book-keep both its annotations and learned representations. anndata offers a canonical data structure for this, which is neither addressed by pandas [@McKinney2010], nor xarray [@Hoyer2017], nor commonly-used modeling packages like scikit-learn [@Pedregosa2011].

 # Introduction